Engineered Hardwood vs. Solid Hardwood Flooring: Key Differences

 Although engineered and solid hardwood flooring stand up to typical wear and tear, engineered planks will have a significantly shorter lifespan than solid hardwood.
 Since solid hardwood can be sanded and refinished many times, Yahoodain says it can last up to 100 years.

-The thin veneer of engineered hardwood can only be refinished once or twice, so it will last between 20 and 40 years.
+Because the veneer of engineered hardwood is thin, you can only refinish it once or twice.
+So, it will last between 20 and 40 years.
 Your floor’s lifespan will vary depending on your household and the type and frequency of foot traffic.

 Yahoodian says engineered wood is typically more available in wider widths — up to seven inches — than solid hardwood, which is usually six inches wide.
-If you’re set on extra-wide boards, engineered wood may be the best choice.
+If you know you want extra-wide boards, you should opt for engineered wood.

 While both are fine options, the best choice for your home will ultimately depend on your budget, installation limitations and design preferences.